korchasa/speelka-agent/.junie/guidelines.md

 2. Run `./run test` to check if the project tests pass.
 3. Run `./run lint` to check if the project lints.
 4. Run `./run call` and analyze the output to check if the simple acceptance tests pass.
-5. Run `./run complex-call` and analyze the output to check if the complex acceptance tests pass.
+5. Run `./run call-multistep` and analyze the output to check if the complex acceptance tests pass.

 # TEXT COMPACTION RULES
 - Remove history: Remove history, updates, and changelog.